f1shl3gs/roxy/README.md

     # return this address to client, it should be the address Roxy listen to.
     hijack: 127.0.0.1

-  # If the request domain not match `hosts`, `reject`,
-  # this will handle the request
-  #
-  # Required
-  upstream:
-    nameservers:
-    # If port is not provided, default value is used.
-    # tcp://1.1.1.1 or udp://1.1.1.1
-    - tls://dot.pub # Tencent DNS over TLS
-    - tls://dns.alidns.com # Aliyun DNS over TLS

 # upstream is used to define servers that can be referenced by THP
 #
 # Required